 - Next Steps

-After introducing the 5 Easy Steps, create a role-playing scenario to illustrate them.
+After introducing the five easy steps, create a role-playing scenario to illustrate them.

 Direct Sales Training Topics: Decide Sales Goals